Out to Lunch!: Background

 Dolphy declared "Everyone's a leader in this session", and he was fortunate to be joined by four sympathetic musicians, three of whom had previously performed and recorded with him.
 Freddie Hubbard had roomed with Dolphy when they both first arrived in New York, and was featured on Outward Bound (1960), Dolphy's first album as a leader.
 Dolphy and Hubbard also appeared together on Ornette Coleman's 1960 album Free Jazz.
 Bobby Hutcherson had participated in the July 1963 recording sessions that produced the Dolphy albums Iron Man and Conversations.
 Dolphy expressed his excitement regarding the opportunity to work with Hutcherson again, stating: "Bobby's vibes have a freer, more open sound than a piano.
 Pianos seem to control you, Bobby's vibes seems to open you up."

 Bassist Richard Davis had also participated in the July 1963 sessions, during which he recorded a number of duets with Dolphy ("Come Sunday", "Ode to Charlie Parker", and "Alone Together").
-Davis was also the bassist on Dolphy and Booker Little’s dates At the Five Spot in 1961.
+Davis was also the bassist on Dolphy and Booker Little’s dates at the Five Spot in 1961.
 One reviewer stated that the pair "had one of the more meaningful connections in jazz; they communicated almost telepathically, as if completing each other's thoughts."
 Dolphy commented: "Richard doesn't play the usual bass lines.
 He plays rhythm with his lines.
 He leads you somewhere else."
 Drummer Tony Williams, listed as "Anthony Williams" on the album, had turned 18 in December 1963, and was a member of Miles Davis' quintet at the time of the Out to Lunch! recording session.
 Regarding Williams, Dolphy stated: "Tony doesn't play time, he plays pulse."

-Dolphy biographers Vladimir Simosko and Barry Tepperman praised the musical chemistry of this group, observed that "the other musicians match and support [Dolphy's] conception with a truly fantastic sense of freedom and interplay," and writing: "The contributions of the other musicians are potent and striking; the success of the date is to a large degree due to their capacities not only as soloists relating to themes and the other soloists, but in the collective interaction and interplay implicit in Dolphy's conception of the music."
+Dolphy biographers Vladimir Simosko and Barry Tepperman praised the musical chemistry of this group, observing that "the other musicians match and support [Dolphy's] conception with a truly fantastic sense of freedom and interplay."

-Roughly a month after the Out to Lunch! session, Dolphy, Davis, and Williams participated in the recording of Andrew Hill's album Point of Departure.
-Beyond that, Dolphy, in the liner notes, stated: "I'm on my way to Europe to live for awhile.
-Why?
+Roughly a month after the Out to Lunch! session, Dolphy, Davis, and Williams participated in the recording of Andrew Hill's Point of Departure.
+Shortly afterwards, he moved to Europe following the completion of a European tour with Charles Mingus: "Why?
 Because I can get more work there playing my own music, and because if you try to do anything different in this country, people put you down for it."
-Dolphy died from a diabetic coma on June 29.
-He had completed a European tour with Charles Mingus earlier in the year and performed in concerts under his own name.
+Dolphy died from a diabetic coma in West Berlin on June 29, 1964, at the age of 36.